helsingborg-stad/miniorange-saml-20-single-sign-on/readme.txt

 == Upgrade Notice ==

+= 5.3.0 =
+* Updated the pot files for German and Japanese Languages

+= 5.2.9 =
+* Minor fixes

+= 5.2.8 =
+* Compatibility with WordPress 6.8
+* Added the pot files for German and Japanese Languages

+= 5.2.7 =
+* Added compatibility with PHP 8.4
+* Updated the Test Configuration window and included FAQs to help troubleshoot errors
+* Usability Fixes
+* Removed POT files

+= 5.2.6 =
+* Removed Unused Code

+= 5.2.5 =
+* Improved Exception Handling

 = 5.2.4 =
-* Fixed console warnings when the notice gets dismissed.
+* Fixed console warnings when the notice gets dismissed

 = 5.2.3 =
 * Security fixes